ropensci/roweb3/content/blog/2023-09-22-news-september-2023/index.md

 ```

 This only works if the package and all of its dependencies support webassembly.
-For CRAN packages you can look at https://repo.r-wasm.org/; for other packages... you'll have to give it a try!
+For CRAN packages you can look at https://repo.r-wasm.org/.
+For other packages... you'll have to give it a try!

 ### First rOpenSci Champion's package to go through peer-review, in Spanish!